poshaughnessy/the-samsung-internet-story-coldfront-2017/src/index.md

 --

-> "A **major handset manufacturer** - based near London - are looking for web developer / advocate to support developers building web applications on top of **their browser**...”
+> "A **major handset manufacturer** - based near London - are looking for a web developer / advocate to support developers building web applications on top of **their browser**...”

 -- samsunglogo